Tactile transducer: Applications

 A bass-shaker is meant to be firmly attached to some surface such as a seat, couch or floor.
 The shaker houses a small weight which is driven by a voice coil similar to those found in dynamic loudspeakers.
 The voice-coil is driven by a low-frequency audio signal from an amplifier; common shakers typically handle 25 to 50 watts of amplifier power.
 The voice coil exerts force on both the weight and the body of the shaker, with the latter forces being transmitted into the mounting surface.
-Tactile transducers may be used in a home theater, a video gaming chair or controller, a commercial movie theater, or for special effects in an arcade game, amusement park ride or other application.
+Tactile transducers may be used in a home theater, a gaming chair or controller, a commercial movie theater, or for special effects in an arcade game, amusement park ride or other application.

 Related to bass shakers are a newer type of transducer referred to as linear actuators.
 These piston-like electromagnetic devices transmit motion in a direct fashion by lifting home theater seating in the vertical plane rather than transferring vibrations (by mounting within a seat, platform or floor).
 This technology is said to transmit a high-fidelity sound-motion augmentation, whereas "Shakers" may require heavy equalization and/or multiple units to approach a realistic effect.